rud3cod3/SQL-and-DB/note.md

 #### Support for Various DataTypes
 - Can Handle **structured, semi-structured and unstructured** data
 - Usefull for modern application dealing with logs, user-generated content, IoT,etc.

+## DisAdvantages

+#### Lack of Standardization
+- No standard query language like SQL
+- Makes **switching between NoSQL systems** or hiring experiencing developers more difficult

+#### Eventual Consistency (Not Always Strong Consistency)
+- Many NoSQL follow the **CAP theorm** and prefer **availablility and partition tolerance over consistency**
+- Changes made to the databases may not be in immidiately visible across all nodes